tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 ## The Research Project Cycle

-From start to finish, from a data management perspective, your thesis project will likely involve 5 key stages, as shown in this graphic for a typical research project cycle:
+This mini-module is structured based on the 5 stages of the research project cycle: from start to finish, research data management for a project generally involves 5 key stages.
+Researchers ask themselves a series of guiding questions to anticipate and plan what will happen to the data in each stage.
+These 5 stages of the research project cycle are shown in the table below.

 <table style="border-collapse: collapse; width: 100%;">
   <tr style="background-color: #f2f2f2;">